h4ck3rm1k3/vicidial-asterisk-gui/docs/README.txt

  - LOAD_BALANCING.txt - Instructions for multi-server installations

- - TODO.txt - List of what has changed since last release including changes for future releases

  - LICENSE.txt - The license for this release GPLv2

- - install_server_files.pl - perl script to put files in the right place on the server.
-Run as "perl install_server_files.pl"
+ - install.pl - perl script to put files in the right place on the server.
+Run as "perl install.pl"

- - languages.txt - translations file for web-client scripts
- - languages_admin.txt - translations fiel for admin pages

  - start_asterisk_boot.pl - starts asterisk through a screen, good for system boot time startups of asterisk.